099ersf2/099ersf2/README.md

 ## I'm Currently Learning

-I'm learning to improve my skills with analytics and player psychology.
-These are both crucial to game devlopment as these skills are in higher demand as the video game market grows.
+I'm learning to improve my skills in analytics and player psychology.
+These are crucial to game development and these skills are becoming increasingly valuable as the video game market grows.

 I'm also Improving my skills in Unity.
 </br>
 </br>
 # Portfolio 💼

-This is a place where all my work and achievements are!
+This is a place where all my work and achievements are showcased!

 ## Roblox